digital-bauhaus/python-project-template/README.md

 develop the code that don’t need to be shipped for end users.
 I advise you to take a look at the [Poetry documentation][poetry documentation]

-## Tox

-This template contains a minimal [Tox](https://tox.readthedocs.io/en/latest/) configuration for testing the project with Python 3.6, 3.7, and 3.8.
-Tests are run in the CI but you can also run them manually with:

-    tox

 ## Makefile